SySS-Research/smbcrawler/README.md

 * Permissions are now reported more granularly

-The old CLI arguments regarding "interesting files", "boring shares" and so on was clunky and intuitive.
+The old CLI arguments regarding "interesting files", "boring shares" and so on was clunky and confusing.
 Instead we now use "profiles; see below for details.

 Also, I realized I basically reinvented relational databases, except did so